samson84/tarock-sheet/README.md

   - [ ] game: add caclulate
   - [ ] ContractsTable: Add final score column
   - [ ] Tarock Sheet: show final score
+- [ ] refactor can silent, do not leak bids details to contract layer
+  - [ ] Add canSilent method to contract too.
+  - [ ] refactor ContractsTable to use the new can silent on contracts.
+  - [ ] if a contract is silent, it should not able to apply a contra on it, and contra value should be 1
 - [ ] Add player handling
 - [ ] Add contra decrease, maybe in the same field as the contra score
 - [ ] create a better app icon